 - Source Ports cannot be a LAG member.

 - Ports cannot be configured as a destination port.

-- Up to 8 source ports are supported.
+- Mirroring supports 4 ports in this device.

-To open the Port Mirroring page, click Switch -Ports -Port Mirroring in the tree view.
+To open the Port Mirroring page, click Switch $\rightarrow$ Ports $\rightarrow$ Port Mirroring in the tree view.

-NOTE: When a port is set to be a target port for a port-mirroring session, all normal operations on it are suspended.
+When a port is set to be a target port for a port-mirroring session, all normal operations on it are suspended.
 This includes Spanning Tree and LACP.

-Figure 7-18.
+Figure 7-27.
 Port Mirroring